ayusufalba25/applied_statistics/docs/ch1_preliminary_considerations.md

 1. Rationalist: based on reasoning, and the object itself can be abstract
 2. Empiricist: based on experience - objective reality, and the object is tangible in the real worlds

+> Science should be possess a healthy blend of both perspectives.